Keyword research is the undeniable foundation of search engine optimization and creating content.

 - Review top publications in your target industry for those topics.
 If those sources cover them too, it suggests alignment with the audience’s needs.

 Technique #5.
 Analyze Current Performance to Identify Opportunities

 This method is more of a “hack” than a strategy but given its effectiveness, I decided to include it on the list, too.

 Often, our keyword research process focuses on finding opportunities among data other than our own.

 We use SEO platforms and keyword research tools to uncover what other topics our audience is interested in, all the while we have much of this data already.

-When researching keywords, evaluate your current site performance too.
+When researching keywords, evaluate your current site performance and analytics, too.

 Google Search Console, for example, reports on all the various queries customers used to find your site.

 Needless to say, you can uncover many new opportunities by just reviewing the list.
-What’s more, GSC also reports on the page landing page Google has considered for the phrase, suggesting what type of content to create for it.
+What’s more, GSC also reports on the landing page URL that Google has considered for the phrase, suggesting what type of content to create for it.

 Keyword research is, by far, the biggest factor contributing to SEO success.
-But to do it well and find high-value opportunities, among other things, you must expand your research process by:
+But to do it well and find high-value opportunities, among other things, you must expand your research process and use keywords the right way by: